 Rear door toward the roof line

-Set the swing-door end facing the eave where the crew is working to keep walk-in loading and ground-throw paths consistent.
+Point the swing-door end toward the eave where the crew works to align walk-in loading with the primary ground-throw path.

 Surface protection